scottalexandra/1906-house-salad/README.md

 # README
-### This project implementats the user story the below user story using behavior driven development and declarative programming.
+### This project implements the user story the below user story using behavior driven development and declarative programming.

 ```
 As a user